aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/calculate-or-recalculate-formulas-dynamically/_index.md

 workbook.Save(FileName);

 {{< /highlight >}}

 ## **Direct Calculation of Formula**
-Formula calculation engine is embedded in Aspose.Cells.
-Besides, re-calculating the formula imported from the designer file, Aspose.Cells also supports to calculate the results of formulas directly.
+The formula calculation engine is embedded in Aspose.Cells.
+In addition to recalculating formulas imported from the designer file, Aspose.Cells also supports calculating the results of formulas directly.

-Sometimes, you need to calculate the results of formulas directly without adding them actually in a worksheet.
-The values of the cells used in formula already exist in a worksheet and all you need is to find the result of those values based on some Ms-Excel formula without adding the formula in a worksheet.
+Sometimes, you need to calculate the results of formulas directly without actually adding them to a worksheet.
+The values of the cells used in the formula already exist in a worksheet, and all you need is to find the result of those values based on an Excel formula without adding the formula to the worksheet.

-You can use Aspose.Cells Formula Calculation Engine API i.e **worksheet.Calculate(string formula)** to calculate the results of such formulas without actually adding them in worksheet.
+You can use the Aspose.Cells Formula Calculation Engine API, i.e., **worksheet.Calculate(string formula)**, to calculate the results of such formulas without actually adding them to a worksheet.

 {{< highlight csharp >}}